 The Evoluent Vertical Mouse’s form factor is different, but don’t let that deter you from trying it.
 The comfortable ergonomic design, plug-and-play capabilities, on-the-fly dpi switching, and customizable software will give you a very comfortable navigation experience.
 I can highly recommend it for anyone has hand, wrist, or elbow problems In fact, I would advise anyone who uses the computer and mouse on a daily basis to consider using a vertical mouse like this to prevent these types of problems.

-The wired Vertical Mouse 4 that I reviewed is $89.95.
-The USB and Bluetooth wireless versions are selling for $109.95.
+The wired Vertical Mouse 4 that I reviewed.
+The USB and Bluetooth wireless versions are selling.
 All are available at the Evoluent website.

-With some tablets now selling for $50, this mouse is fairly pricey.
+With some tablets, this mouse is fairly pricey.
 You definitely can purchase a cheaper vertical mouse.
-If you don’t need any precise accuracy or customization, some of these like the Anker vertical mouse, which is currently selling for under $20 at Amazon, may be suitable for you.
+If you don’t need any precise accuracy or customization, some of these like the Anker vertical mouse, which is currently selling at Amazon, may be suitable for you.
 If, however, you want the best ergonomic design, accuracy, and customization, the Vertical Mouse 4 is worth the extra money.
 And if you use a mouse on a daily basis, it may eliminate future pain and/or medical costs.